2.500 miles / 4.023 km Road course2013 to date

 The track was resurfaced in 1995 and again in 2011, in between receiving SAFER barriers on the infield.
 The road courses received plenty of attention, including a complete re-grading and resurfacing in 2013.
 A new infield extension to the East and South courses was added, while all kerbing was replaced to FIM standards.
 The changes allow all courses to be run in either direction, creating a total of 35 possible layout variations.

 An interesting development in 2010 was the installation of a 'solar farm' containing 40,000 solar panels, which satisfies the energy needs for the entire racing complex and and additional 1,000 homes.
 Upon completion the racetrack became the largest solar-powered sports facility in the world.

-'Doc' Mattioli died in 2011, but the track is today is run by the Igdalsky siblings Brandon, Nicholas, and sister Ashley, and cousins Joseph IV and Chase Mattioli, all of whom are third-generation members of the family.
+'Doc' Mattioli died in 2011 and his wife Rose passed on in 2020 but the track is today is run by the Igdalsky siblings Brandon, Nicholas, and sister Ashley, and cousins Joseph IV and Chase Mattioli, all of whom are third-generation members of the family.

 The aim is to continue to develop the facility – not to become the biggest or the richest or the most famous racetrack in the world – but instead to concentrate on being the prettiest, friendliest and cleanest.